doingsomethingrandom/fluffy-robot/README.md

 # fluffy-robot
-just one of my java projects.
+Just one of my java projects.
-adding more
+Adding more.